yaxingwang/Transferring-GANs/README.md

 - Run 'python transfer_gan.py'

-   running code with default setting.
+   runing code with default setting.
 The pretrained model can be seleted by changing the parameter 'TARGET_DOMAIN'

 - Conditional GAN
   If you are interested in using conditional model, just setting 'ACGAN = False'